Netanyahu's main election rival, Gantz, says it appears prime minister lost

 An end to the Netanyahu era would be unlikely to bring about a significant change in policy on hotly disputed issues in the peace process with the Palestinians that collapsed five years ago.

+Netanyahu is due to face a pre-trial hearing in October to argue against the charges being filed.

+An election loss could leave him more at risk of prosecution, without the shield of parliamentary immunity that his political allies had promised to seek for him.
+There is no certainty they would stand by a weakened leader without an obvious public mandate in any coalition-building.

-Netanyahu portrays former armed forces chief Gantz, 60, as inexperienced and incapable of commanding respect from world leaders such as Trump.
+Netanyahu portrays Gantz, 60, as inexperienced and incapable of commanding respect from world leaders such as U.S. President Donald Trump.

 Before the last election, Trump gave Netanyahu a lift with U.S. recognition of Israeli sovereignty over the Golan Heights, captured from Syria in the 1967 Middle East war.
 This time, the White House seems more preoccupied with Iran.